Iced Cinnamon Dolce Latte (Starbucks Copycat)

 This post may contain affiliate links.
 Please read my disclosure policy.

-While I love grabbing a Starbucks cinnamon dolce latte when I’m on the go, it’s so much cheaper to make it at home.
+While I love grabbing an iced cinnamon dolce latte from Starbucks when I’m on the go, it’s so much cheaper to make it at home.

-Plus, you can scale up the size for only pennies more!
+Plus, with this homemade cinnamon dolce latte recipe, you can scale up the size for only pennies more!

 Love Starbucks pastries too?
 Now you can enjoy their famous cranberry bliss bars any time you want.
 Keep a bag of dried cranberries handy for whenever the mood strikes.

-How To Make An Iced Cinnamon Dolce Latte
+How To Make A Homemade Cinnamon Dolce Latte

 • Fill your shaker with ice, then pour in 1 tablespoon of syrup and a double shot of espresso and shake.